-The Compliance Committee (chaired by the representative director and president and CEO) holds discussions on compliance issues on a quarterly basis and provides regular compliance training to support risk management in business execution departments.
-In addition, the supervisory role of the Board of Directors has been strengthened by having the Compliance Committee make reports on the state of compliance activities at Board of Directors meetings.
+The Compliance Committee (chaired by the representative director and president and CEO) holds discussions on compliance issues on a quarterly basis and provides regular compliance training and harassment training to support risk management in business execution departments.
+The supervisory role of the Board of Directors is further strengthened by having the Compliance Committee make reports to the Board of Directors on the state of its compliance activities once a year.

-To verify the effectiveness of its internal control system, the Company strengthened monitoring by the Internal Control Department and set up a whistleblowing hotline as an internal reporting system in the Bureau of the Compliance Committee (the Company's Human Resources & Administration Department) and at an external law firm to promote early detection of compliance violations and prevent their recurrence.
+To verify the effectiveness of its internal control system, the Company strengthened monitoring by the Internal Control Department and set up a compliance hotline and a whistleblowing hotline as an internal reporting system in the Bureau of the Compliance Committee (the Company's Human Resources & Administration Department) and at an external law firm, and also set up a harassment hotline and overtime hotline internally and in the company labor union to promote prevention and early detection of compliance violations, harassment and overwork, and prevent their recurrence.